Grupo Aeromexico SAB de CV research snapshot

 Structural support$12.26The 52-week low represents the deepest visible support floor from the current trading range.

-Near resistance$18.00 to $19.00The first upside test area above the current price based on recent price action.
+Near resistance$17.50 to $18.00The first upside test area above the current price based on recent price action and round-number resistance.

 Upper resistance$23.05The 52-week high is the visible ceiling.
 A breakout above this level with volume would be a constructive technical signal.

 MomentumUse live RSI with attention to fuel and FX newsDaily RSI can be less reliable for lower-volume ADRs.
-Focus on longer timeframes and news context.
+The stock is down about 30% year to date, so focus on longer timeframes and news context.

-InvalidationClose below $12.26 or sustained volume declineA new 52-week low would invalidate the current range-bound technical framework.
+InvalidationClose below $12.26 or sustained volume declineA new 52-week low would invalidate the current range framework.
 Low volume on breakouts also reduces signal quality.

 AERO AI trading strategy